gliderlabs/connectable/README.md

  1. Run a service registry like Consul, perhaps with Registrator
  1. Start a Connectable container on each host
  1. Expose Connectable to your containers, using links or Resolvable (experimental)
- 1. Run containers with environment variables defining what they need to connect to
+ 1. Run containers with labels defining what they need to connect to with what ports
- 1. Have software in those containers connect to backing services via Connectable
+ 1. Have software in those containers connect via those ports on localhost

 #### Starting Connectable